KitwareMedical/SAM-Med2D/README.md

 ## 👉 Train
 Prepare your own dataset and refer to the samples in `SAM-Med2D/data_demo` to replace them according to your specific scenario.
 You need to generate the `image2label_train.json` file before running `train.py`.

 If you want to use mixed-precision training, please install [Apex](https://github.com/NVIDIA/apex).
-If you don't want to install Apex, you can comment out the line `from apex import amp` and set `use_amp` to False.

 ```bash
 cd ./SAM-Med2D